microsoft/essex-toolkit/packages/components/docs/components.api.md

     title: string;
     subText?: string;
 }>;

+// Warning: (ae-forgotten-export) The symbol "EnumDropdownProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "EnumDropdown" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const EnumDropdown: React.FC<EnumDropdownProps>;

+// Warning: (ae-missing-release-tag) "Expando" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const Expando: React.FC<ExpandoProps>;

+// Warning: (ae-missing-release-tag) "ExpandoProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ExpandoProps extends React.PropsWithChildren<{}> {
+    // (undocumented)
+    defaultExpanded?: boolean;
+    // (undocumented)
+    iconStyles?: IIconStyles;
+    // (undocumented)
+    label: string;
+    // (undocumented)
+    toggleStyles?: React.CSSProperties;
+}

 // Warning: (ae-missing-release-tag) "FilterTextbox" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //